shadowga/website/_docs/1/c-navigation.md

  * `/nether` - Teleports a player to the netherlands.
  * `/ender` - Teleports a player to the enderlands.

-The first command's perimeter is required.
+The `/world` command's perimeter is required.
  * `<number>` - Specifies a world number.
 Each number (`0` to `4`) takes you somewhere else.

 Here's each number and the world it corresponds to.